1truong9song9hiep8/english-notes/Chapter03-Clauses_And_Phrases/Note04-Phrases_And_Clauses_Of_Result.md

 B: No, it’s to the cinema, (late)

->[!NOTE]
+> **Chú ý:**
-- Không dùng a/an trước danh từ số nhiều (plural nouns) và danh từ không đếm được (uncountable nouns).
+> - Không dùng a/an trước danh từ số nhiều (plural nouns) và danh từ không đếm được (uncountable nouns), ví dụ:
-Ex: They are such old shoes.
-[NOT ... such an old shoes] It was such lovely weather.
-[NOT ... such a lovely weathef]
+>   - *They are such old shoes.
+[NOT ... such an old shoes]*
-- So được dùng với many, much, few, little; such được dùng với a lot (of).
+>   - *It was such lovely weather.
+[NOT ... such a lovely weathef]*
+> - So được dùng với many, much, few, little; such được dùng với a lot (of).
 Ex: Why did you buy so much food? = Why did you buy such a lot of food?
-- That có thể được bỏ.
+> - That có thể được bỏ.
+Ex:
-Ex: She was so angry (that) she couldn’t speak.
+>   - She was so angry (that) she couldn’t speak.
-I had such bad luck (that) you wouldn't believe it.
+>   - I had such bad luck (that) you wouldn't believe it.
-- Đôi khi so được đặt đầu câu để nhấn mạnh, và theo sau là hình thức đảo ngữ của động từ.
+> - Đôi khi so được đặt đầu câu để nhấn mạnh, và theo sau là hình thức đảo ngữ của động từ.
 Ex: *So terrible was the storm that whole roofs were ripped off.*

 ## EXERCISES
 I. Complete these sentences using too, too many, too much or enough with one of the following